supervisely-ecosystem/template-import-app/tutorials/import-from-scratch.md

 ![launch.json]()

 This option is useful for final testing and debugging.
-In this case, data will be downloaded from Supervisely instance Team Files and uploaded to specified project or dataset on Supervisely platform, source folder will be removed if specified.
+In this case, data will be downloaded from Supervisely instance Team Files.

 ![Advanced debug]()